naumovic/gravelo/content/pages/home.md

 Welcome to gravelo!

 We are Mihajlo and Jason, two Australian friends exploring the world on gravel bikes, stand-up paddle boards and surf spots.
 Join us as we embark on a journey filled with endless discovery and breathtaking experiences.
 From the rugged Australian outback to the crystal-clear waters of exotic beaches, we're on a mission to seek out the world's most incredible destinations and share our journey with you.
 Get ready for a wild ride as we share our tales of exploration, adventure, and the friendships forged along the way.

+> ### What is gravelo?

+The gravelo is a travel journal of two Australian friends exploring the world on gravel roads.

+## G﻿et in touch

 If you want to get in touch you can follow us on Instagram [@thegravelo](https://www.instagram.com/thegravelo/)